bazal1601-crypto/hush-cottage-retreat/README.md

-# HUSH 🌲 — Cottage Retreat Booking Website
+# HUSH 🌲 — Home Page (Frontend Assignment)

-> A React frontend for **HUSH**, a boutique cottage rental brand built for people who value privacy, calm, and a sense of control.
-Guests can browse private forest cottages, view amenities and pricing, and book a stay.
+> React frontend for the **HUSH** cottage retreat brand — "a place for those who truly value privacy, calm, and a sense of control."
+This repo covers the **Home Page only**, built from the provided UI/UX design.

 Design reference (Behance case study): https://www.behance.net/gallery/251530501/Cottage-Rent-House-rent-Hotel-Web-design-UXUI

 ---

+## 📌 Scope

+Only the **Home Page** is being built for this assignment — 6 sections, matching the provided design layout exactly.

-## ✨ Features
+## ✨ Sections

-- **Hero section** — full-bleed forest/cottage imagery with the HUSH brand statement and a "Choose a Cottage" call to action
+1. **Navbar** — HUSH logo, Cottages / Restaurant / Wellness & SPA / About Us / Contacts, "Choose a Cottage" button
+2. **Hero** — "A Quiet Place You Can Rely On" headline, subtext, CTA button, forest cottage background image
+3. **Brand Statement** — "HUSH is a place for those who truly value privacy, calm, and a sense of control" + supporting paragraph
-- **Explore Our Cottages** — a gallery grid of available cottages (e.g. *Pine Haven*, *Cedar Grove*) with preview images
+4. **Explore Our Cottages** — gallery of cottages (Pine Haven, Cedar Grove, etc.)
-- **Included With Your Cottage** — amenities list (balanced breakfast, BBQ area, tub/sauna/swimming pool, private transfer, pet-friendly stay)
+5. **Included With Your Cottage** — amenities list (balanced breakfast, BBQ area, tub/sauna/swimming pool, private transfer, pet-friendly stay)
-- **Cottage detail view** — territory area, guest capacity, bedroom count, nightly price, check-in/check-out times, and an "About Cottage" description
-- Fully responsive layout (desktop, tablet, mobile)
+6. **Footer** — closing CTA / contact / links

 ## 🛠️ Tech Stack